r-masuki/strainIFCcoupling/README.md

 The directory structures and file names must be the same as those in `example/ZnO_QE`.
 Please make `original` directory and prepare the following inputs.

 * `DFT_command.sh` : The shell command to run a QE calculation in each directory.
 Note that the name of the output file must be `pw.out`.
-* `job.sh` : The header of the shell script for the QE calculations.
+* `job.sh` : The header and footer of the shell script for the QE calculations. `job.sh` must include a line "RUN_DFT_CALCULATION", which is replaced by the command to run QE calculations.
 * `extract.sh` : The header of the shell script to extract DFSET.
 Please define ALAMODE_TOOLS.
 * `QE` : QE input files without strain or atomic displacements.
 The name of the input file need to be `pw.in` and `ibrav` need to be set as zero.